Generalized description of intermittency in turbulence via stochastic methods: Introduction

 \section{Introduction}

-The phenomenon of homogeneous and isotropic turbulence can still be considered as one of the main unsolved problems in classical physics \citep{Nelkin1991,monin}.
+The phenomenon of homogeneous and isotropic turbulence can still be considered as one of the main unsolved problems in classical physics~\cite{Nelkin1991,monin}.
 An adequate treatment of the underlying Navier-Stokes equation should make an assertion about the small-scale fluctuations of the longitudinal velocity increments

 in a statistical sense.
-Here, deviations from Kolmogorov's mean field theory \citep{Kolmogorov1941} that predicts $\langle v({\bf x},{\bf r})^n \rangle \sim \langle \varepsilon \rangle^{n/3} r^{n/3}$ are commonly attributed to the intermittent fluctuations of the local energy dissipation rate $\varepsilon$ and manifest themselves by a non-self-similar probability density function (PDF) of the velocity increments.
-In turn, this implies a nonlinear order dependence for the scaling exponents $\zeta_n$ of the moments $\langle v({\bf x},{\bf r})^n \rangle \sim r^{\zeta_n}$.
-In this context, considerable effort has been devoted to the development of phenomenological models of turbulence that all try to account for the intermittent character of the local energy dissipation rate such as the infamous log-normal model \citep{Kolmogorov1962,Oboukhov1962} or the popular model by \citet{She1994} (we also refer the reader to the monograph by \citet{frisch:1995} for further discussion).
-Despite their success in fitting experimental observations of structure function scaling, these phenomenological models are not obtained from 'first principles', i.e., they are not derived directly from the Navier-Stokes equation.
+Here, deviations from Kolmogorov's mean field theory~\cite{Kolmogorov1941} that predicts $\langle (\delta_{r} v)^n \rangle \sim \langle \varepsilon \rangle^{n/3} |r|^{n/3}$ are commonly attributed to the intermittent fluctuations of the local energy dissipation rate $\varepsilon$ and manifest themselves by a non-self-similar probability density function (PDF) of the velocity increments.
+In turn, this implies a nonlinear order dependence for the scaling exponents $\zeta_n$ of the moments $\langle (\delta_{r} v)^n \rangle \sim |r|^{\zeta_n}$.
+In this context, considerable efforts have been devoted to the development of phenomenological models of turbulence that all try to account for the intermittent character of the local energy dissipation rate such as the log-normal model ~\cite{Kolmogorov1962,Oboukhov1962} or the popular model by She and Leveque~\cite{She1994} (we also refer the reader to the monograph by Frisch \cite{frisch:1995} for further discussion).
+Despite their success in fitting experimental observations of structure function scaling, these phenomenological models are not obtained from ``first principles'', i.e., they are not directly derived from the Navier-Stokes equation.